hermit-os/uhyve/README.md

-# uhyve - A minimal hypervisor for HermitCore
+# uhyve - A minimal hypervisor for RustyHermit

 ## Introduction